dortania/OpenCore-Install-Guide/macos-limits.md

 For CPU support, we have the following breakdown:

+* Both 32 and 64-Bit CPUs are supported
+  * This however requires the OS to support your architecture, see CPU Requirements section below
 * Intel's Desktop CPUs are supported.
-  * Sandy Bridge through Comet Lake are supported by this guide.
+  * Yonah through Comet Lake are supported by this guide.
 * Intel's High-End Desktops and Server CPUs.
-  * Ivy Bridge-E through Cascade Lake X are supported by this guide.
+  * Nehalem through Cascade Lake X are supported by this guide.
 * Intel's Core "i" and Xeon series laptop CPUs
-  * Sandy Bridge through Ice Lake are supported by this guide.
+  * Arrendale through Ice Lake are supported by this guide.
   * Note that Mobile Atoms, Celeron and Pentium CPUs are not supported
 * AMD's Desktop Bulldozer(15h), Jaguar(16h) and Ryzen(17h) CPUs
   * Laptop CPUs are **not** supported